hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 ```
 It is noteworthy that the roster must be immutable to guarantee the integrity of the computed hash.
-This map of rosters will typically contain the current Active Roster, an optional previously Active Roster, the optional
+This map of rosters will typically contain the current Active Roster, an optional previously Active Roster, and an
-previous Candidate Roster (a roster created from a candidate address book), and an optional current Candidate Roster.
+optional current Candidate Roster.
 There will be new fields in PlatformState - `candidateRosterHash` and `activeRosterHash` - such that at adoption time,
 the way to trigger the adoption of a roster will be by the client code inserting a roster in the roster map, alongside
 setting the `candidateRosterHash` field in the PlatformState.
 If a `candidateRosterHash` hash entry already exist in the